awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-file.md

 ## Add a File \(AWS CLI\)<a name="how-to-create-file-cli"></a>

-You can use the AWS CLI and the put\-file command to add a file in an AWS CodeCommit repository\.
+You can use the AWS CLI and the put\-file command to add a file in an CodeCommit repository\.
 You can also use the put\-file command to add a directory or path structure for the file\.

 **Note**
-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

 **To add a file to a repository**

-1. On your local computer, create the file you want to add to the AWS CodeCommit repository\.
+1. On your local computer, create the file you want to add to the CodeCommit repository\.

 1. At the terminal or command line, run the put\-file command, specifying:
    + The repository where you want to add the file\.